nivedk/ADVITIY/Deployment/power-impulse-mechanisms/frangibolt/frangibolt.md

 The orange part is the SMA with the heater.
 When current is passed, it is heated up, hence the notched bolt becomes tense and cracks.

 ## PROS
-    - Non destructive
+* Non destructive **More research needed**
-    - Allows repeated testing, hence is cosst efficient
+* Allows repeated testing, hence is cost efficient
-    - Less shock while releasing, hence much better tha npyrotechnic etc, if there are fragile components on board (missions have failed due to high shock from deployment
+* Less shock while releasing, hence much better than pyrotechnic etc, if there are fragile components on board (missions have failed due to high shock from deployment) **More research needed**
+* Can be used as a system to give proof of succesful deployment.
+(As once deployment takes place, the bolt is broken, hence the load becomes 0. ** CHECK THE FEASABILITY OF THAT AND LOOK FOR OTHER ALTERNATIVES**
+* Has a low weight (in the range of a 100 grams) **COMPARE WITH WEIGHTS OF OTHER ATERNATIVES**

 ## CONS

-    - The response time is not immediate, and is not a fixed value. ~ 30 seconds in the ones I saw
+* The response time is not immediate, and is not a fixed value. ~ 30 seconds in the ones I saw **IS THIS A PROBLEM?**
-    - Not too powerful (Can be dealt with by using multiple, but then, they might
+* Not too powerful (Can be dealt with by using multiple, but then, they might not launch synchronously at the same time).
+However, there are frangibolts that generate forces in the range of 44 kilonewtons **Find out more about the significance of that number, AND IN GENERAL HOW POWERFUL A FRANGIBOLT IS**
+* Large heating currents **AGAIN GET VALUES**

 ## SPACE HERITAGE